Life and Times of Frederick Douglass: Chapter 6–8

-Chapters 9-12
+Chapters 9–12

 Douglass discusses how the tension between the North and the South increased as anti-slavery movements were impacting slaveholding.
-John Brown and his companions grasped control of the federal arsenal at Harpers Ferry, Virginia, as part of a grander scheme to liberate enslaved people.
+John Brown and his companions grasped control of the federal arsenal at Harpers Ferry, Virginia, as part of a grander scheme to liberate slaves.
 People assumed Douglass was involved due to his connection to Brown and thus became a fugitive wanted by the federal government and the state of Virginia.
 Although Douglass knew about Brown's plan, he was not on board with the idea because he thought it was doomed to fail.
-Douglass escaped to Canada and then flew to England after he became a wanted fugitive.
-While in Europe, Douglass finds out that Anne, his daughter, has passed away, and he decides to return to America regardless of the consequences.
+Douglass escaped to Canada and then took a boat to England after he became a wanted fugitive.
+While in Europe, Douglass finds out that Anne, his daughter, has died, and he decides to return to America regardless of the consequences.
 With the election of President Abraham Lincoln, Douglass views the American Civil War as a fight to end the slavery system.
 Douglass met Lincoln, who welcomed him into the White House and listened to his concerns regarding the unequal treatment of Black people.
-President Lincoln's Emancipation Proclamation, issued on January 1, 1863, freed enslaved people in the area of rebel governments.
+President Lincoln's Emancipation Proclamation, issued on January 1, 1863, freed slaves in the area of rebel governments.

-Chapters 13-19
+Chapters 13–19

-After the abolition of slavery, Douglass realized the emancipated enslaved people needed advocates to speak on their behalf.
+After the abolition of slavery, Douglass realized the emancipated slaves needed advocates to speak on their behalf.
 Douglass continues delivering speeches that seek to achieve equality.
 He is elected by the citizens of Rochester to represent them at the National Loyalist Convention.
 Douglass meets Amanda Sears, Lucretia Auld's daughter when walking in the procession.
-Douglass established the New National Era after he moved to Washington, DC.
-Douglass also became a member of the Board of Trustees of the Freedmen's Savings and Trust Company.
+Douglass established the New National Era after he moved to Washington, DC Douglass also became a member of the Board of Trustees of the Freedmen's Savings and Trust Company.
 He was then elected the bank's president.
 Douglass visits Captain Thomas Auld in 1877 when he returns to St. Michaels.
 His former master tells Douglass that he was "too smart" to be enslaved and was correct to escape.
-He also visits the Lloyd plantation, which brings memories from his past as an enslaved person.
+He also visits the Lloyd plantation, which brings memories from his past as a slave.
 Douglass discusses how he experienced prejudice even as a free man.
 For example, when trying to eat dinner while traveling in a steamer, white people remove him from the cabin due to his skin color.
 In the final chapter of his Part II, Douglass thanks people he knows who participated in the anti-slave movement as well as a reflection of a person's purpose in life.
 Douglass concludes Part II by acknowledging that his purpose in recounting his story has been fulfilled.